xiaojielei/tp/docs/UserGuide.md

 #### Set Alert Threshold: `alert set`

 Sets the threshold for low funds alerts.
 When your available funds drop below this amount, Common Cents will display a warning.
+Threshold is automatically rounded to 2 decimal places for values more than 2 decimal places (E.g. 0.004 will be rounded down to 0.00).

+_Note: There should only be a single whitespace between `alert` and `set`_.

 Format: `alert set <AMOUNT>`